pikulet/lumen/content/posts/bbr.md

 [BBR](https://github.com/google/bbr) (Bottleneck Bandwidth and Round-trip propagation time) instead forms a **model** of the internet, by predicting the **optimal network traffic**.
 It uses two metrics, the maximum bandwidth and minimum RTT, to model a network link.
 With its knowledge of the network conditions, the algorithm then sends packets based on this optimal network traffic value.

-In doing so, the BBR algorithm can send packets at a more stable rate.
-It is in effect achieving congestion control via congestion *avoidance*.
+This model allows the algorithm to send packets at a more stable rate, hence achieving congestion control via congestion *avoidance*.

-Congestion control algorithms have evolved as network patterns in the internet have changed.
-There could be many more exciting algorithms in the future.